optionalg/puppet-enterprise-pipeline-plugin/README.md

 Hiera data, and modules to a specified Puppet environment.
 To lean more about code management in Puppet Enterprise, go here: [https://docs.puppet.com/pe/latest/code_mgr.html]

-**groovy script invocation**: puppet.codeDeploy 'environment'
+* **Scripted Pipeline invocation**: puppet.codeDeploy('environment', ...parameters...)
+* **Declarative Pipeline invocation**: puppetCodeDeploy('environment', ...parameters...)

 **Parameters**

 * credentials - The Jenkins credentials storing the PE RBAC token.
 String.
+Required if:
-Required if puppet.credentials not used.
+  * puppet.credentials not used in a Scripted Pipeline
+  * the pipeline is a Declarative Pipeline

 **Example**